-While IP blacklisting used to be an effective way of blocking server-based bots, fraudsters have learned to better hide their activity behind fresh, non-blacklisted IPs, forcing constant updates in blacklists and advanced solutions for fraudulent IP detection.
+IP blacklisting is often applied for blocking server-based bots, however, fraudsters have learned to better hide their activity behind fresh, non-blacklisted IPs, forcing constant updates in blacklists and advanced solutions for fraudulent IP detection.

 Device-based bots could use a tactic called SDK Mimicking (a.k.a SDK Spoofing), in which App A will try to impersonate App B, sending false click, install and in-app event reports on behalf of App B.

 How to Block Mobile Fraud Bots:

 - Closed source SDKs: Make sure your attribution provider relies on closed source technology for their SDK.
 Unlike open source SDKs, a closed source code will be significantly more difficult for fraudsters to unpack and simulate, as their code is not exposed openly for anyone to review and reverse engineer.
 Make sure to review all SDKs used in your app, if some of them apply open source technology (especially attribution SDKs) this could be a security breach.

 - SDK security measures, such as hashing or unique tokens help block bot activity in real-time.
 Using the latest SDK version of your attribution provider will ensure that you have the latest security updates and are up to par with known bot tactics.

 - Bot signatures: Protect360 maintains a real-time bot signature database, automatically blacklists and blocks all activity from known signatures.

-The AppsFlyer secure SDK is heavily obfuscated binary and virtually impossible to reverse engineer.
+The AppsFlyer secure SDK is heavily obfuscated binary and is virtually impossible to reverse engineer.
 AppsFlyer’s SDK, combined with Protect360, drives highly-efficient prevention of bots and emulated devices.

 « Back to Glossary Index